MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample2.md

 menu:
   main:
     identifier: "surfaceexample2"
-    title: "Examples for modification, smoothing and annotations on WEM"
+    title: "Examples for Modification, Smoothing, and Annotations of WEM"
     weight: 710
     parent: "surfaces"
 ---

 # Surface Example 2: Processing and Modifying of WEM

 {{< youtube "lVbldzanvfE">}}